diem/bcs/README.md

 ### Backwards compatibility

 Complex types dependent upon the specification in which they are used.
-LCS does not provide direct provisions for versioning or backwards / forwards compatibility.
+BCS does not provide direct provisions for versioning or backwards / forwards compatibility.
 A change in an objects structure could prevent historical clients from understanding new clients and vice-versa.